-Over the last few months I've been hearing more and more about oil pulling.
-And if you just said, ‘what the blazes is oil pulling?’ then you're not alone.
-I said the same thing!
+Over the last few months, I've been hearing more and more about oil pulling.
+And if you just said to yourself, “what the blazes is oil pulling?” then you're not alone.
+I thought the same thing!
 Here's a quick rundown.

-- Place 1–3 teaspoons oil in your mouth.
+- Place 1–3 teaspoons of oil in your mouth.

 - Continue for 5–20 minutes.